 Something not to take lightly if you are moving to another country to work is your health.
 While day to day healthcare may not be expensive in a country like Vietnam, imagine if you have a motorbike accident and break your leg, have a heart attack or a head injury to requires a health evacuation back home.
 The costs can reach hundreds of thousands of dollars.
 Who’s going to pay for that?

-We’ve written more about the issues of insurance for expats and English teachers, but we strongly advise you to sort it out.
+We strongly advise you to sort out health insurance before you arrive.
 Some companies will pay for international health insurance for their teachers.
 If your school doesn’t, or in the meantime, we’d suggest getting insurance with World Nomads.
 They will insure you for more than a year, and you can extend your policy while you are abroad, which is useful if you are not sure how long to take the policy out for.

 Healthcare for English teachers in Vietnam

 The major cities in Vietnam have international hospitals and clinics with English speaking doctors.
 We personally used FV Clinic a lot, as well as Victoria healthcare, and had checkups done in Colombia.
 The website Move To Vietnam has a pretty good list of medical clinics and international hospitals in Vietnam.

 Unlike back home, you can often just walk into the clinics and ask for an appointment, even for specialist appointments.

 If you are taking regular medication, you can buy a lot of prescription drugs over the counter in pharmacies.
 Anti-histamines, anti-biotics and various creams can be found everywhere.
 It’s a good idea to bring a supply with you, but then find out if you can just buy it.

 Some pharmacies don’t keep their medicines in temperature controlled environments and this means that drugs can go off.
 Find stores with air conditioning to avoid this.